netzkolchose/django-computedfields/docs/manual.rst

 additional workload either on the database or in Python, which might turn into serious query bottlenecks in your project.

 That is the point where :mod:`django-computedfields` can help by creating (pre-) computed fields.
-It can greatly lower recurring query workload by providing a precalculated value instead of recalculating it everytime.
+It can remove recurring query workload by providing a precalculated value instead of recalculating it everytime.
 Please keep in mind, that this comes to a price:

 - additional space requirement in database